lwojcik/eleventy-template-multiplicity/content/pages/about.md

 permalink: /about/
 ---

-This is an About page.
-Add whatever you want here.
+This is an sample site based on [M10y - Eleventy-based RSS aggregator template](https://github.com/lwojcik/eleventy-template-m10y).